KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 In Akram Vignan, this refusal is understood as the activity of the **egoic doer**, the false center that claims authorship over thoughts, actions, and outcomes.
 When life unfolds in ways that threaten this imagined control, the ego reacts with tension, judgment, and emotional charge.

-The Immaculate Vision reveals something quietly revolutionary:
+The Flawless Vision reveals something quietly revolutionary:

 > No one is truly doing anything to anyone.
 > All events are the result of prior causes.